Suparna077/Suparna077/README.md

 ## 🧭 Long-Term Vision

 - 🏗️ Become a **leading expert in Data Engineering**, specializing in distributed systems, cross-cloud orchestration, and real-time analytics
-- 🌍 Establish a strong presence in the **German tech ecosystem**, contributing to open-source projects and mentoring aspiring engineers
 - 📚 Continue mastering advanced frameworks like **Apache Spark**, **Airflow**, **dbt**, and **Kubernetes**
 - 🧪 Explore **data observability**, **cost optimization**, and **data governance** in enterprise-scale environments